data2health/contributor-attribution-model/docs/source/info_model/classes/contribution.rst

 * **Capturing Multiple Contribution Roles**:

     * A contribution MUST connect a single Agent to a single Artifact.
 But a single Contribution object MAY capture multiple roles played by the agent in generating the artifact - simply by including more than one CRO contribution role in the *realizedRole* slot.
 This pattern provides a more concise representation when data creators do not need to capture unique details about each realized role (i.e. how, when, and where each was performed).
-In cases where such details for each role are required, separate Contribution objects MUST be created for each role played.
+In cases where such details for each role are required, separate Contribution objects SHOULD be created for each role played.

 * **Direction of Contribution Relationships**: